Paleo, No Added Sugar, High-Protein, and Delicious

 I always have some frozen bananas in the freezer so that’s what I’ve used in this recipe.
-I’m sure you could use fresh bananas but opt for some that are really ripe to get the extra flavor when you bake them.
+You can also use fresh bananas but opt for some that are really ripe to get the extra flavor when you bake them.
 If yours are frozen, let them thaw a bit until they’re soft so they are easier to mix in with the rest of your batter.

 Hope you enjoy these Banana Nut Breakfast Cookies as much as I do!
 Drop me a comment below and let me know what you think.
-Thank you so much for stopping by Food to Feel Good <3
+Thank you so much for visiting Food to Feel Good <3

 Banana Nut Breakfast Cookies

 These soft, delicious breakfast cookies are the perfect start to a great day.
 They're Paleo, high in protein, and naturally sweetened with fruit.
 Make a batch and enjoy them all week long!

 - 1/4 cup plus 2 tablespoons coconut flour

 - 3 soft Medjool dates

 - 2 small ripe bananas (if frozen allow to slightly thaw)